parnic/node-screenlogic/README.md

 #### addClientAsync(clientId?, senderid?)

 Registers to receive updates from controller when something changes.
 Takes a random number `clientId` (if passed, or will be randomly assigned) to identify the client.
 Resolves/emits the `addClient` event when the request to add a client is acknowledged.
 As long as this client is connected, various events will be emitted when something changes on the controller, such as `equipmentState` or `chemicalData`.

+#### getVersionAsync(senderId?)

+Requests the system version string from the connected unit.
+Resolves/emits the `version` event when the response comes back.

+#### pingServerAsync(senderId?)

+Sends a ping to the server to keep the connection alive.
+Resolves/emits the `pong` event when the response comes back.

+#### reconnectAsync()

+Will be automatically called if node-screenlogic detects an error in communications, but can also be called manually to re-establish communications.

 #### removeClientAsync(clientId)